mriener/gausspyplus/README.md

 * If you find that ``GaussPy+`` fits too many noise peaks, we recommend setting either the ``significance`` or ``snr`` parameters to higher values.
 In contrast, if you find that many low-intensity and/or narrow peaks are not fit at all, we recommend setting one or both of these parameters to lower values.
 See Sect.
 3.2.1.2 and 3.2.1.3 in [Riener et al. 2019](https://arxiv.org/abs/1906.10506) for a description about the ``significance`` and ``snr`` parameters; also see App.
 C.3 for how changing one or both of these parameters can impact the decomposition results. ``GaussPy+`` also includes helper functions to smooth the spectral cube spatially (``gausspyplus.utils.spatial_smoothing``) and/or spectrally (``gausspyplus.utils.spectral_smoothing``).

 * It might be necessary to modify the FITS header of the dataset, so that it is compatible with ``GaussPy+``.
-For example, the projection has to be supported by ``astropy.wcs`` and the ``NAXIS3`` axis of the FITS cube needs to be the spectral axis. ``GaussPy+`` includes helper functions that will try to prepare the FITS header accordingly, and also allow to swap the axes of the datacube.
+For example, the projection has to be supported by ``astropy.wcs`` and the ``NAXIS3`` axis of the FITS cube needs to be the spectral axis. ``GaussPy+`` includes helper functions that will try to prepare the FITS header accordingly, and also allow to swap the axes of the data cube.

 * For phase 1 of the spatially coherent refitting, fit solutions are flagged based on user-defined criteria and ``GaussPy+`` will try to refit these flagged decomposition results by using neighboring unflagged fit solutions.
 In the default settings, one of the flagging criteria subjects the normalised residuals to normality tests to check whether the data points of the residual are normally distributed.
 This criterion might lead to a large number of spectra being flagged, which can lead to time-consuming refit attempts.
 If these refitting attempts should become prohibitive, we recommend to either set the ``min_pvalue`` parameter to lower values or set the ``refit_residual`` parameter to ``False``.